obj-p/Routing/README.md

 ### Map

 A router instance may map a string pattern to view controller navigation, as covered in the [Usage](#usage) section above, or just a closure as presented below.
-The closure will have three parameters.
-The route it matched, the parameters (both query and segments in the URL), and a completion closure that must be called or the router will halt all subsequent calls to #open.
+The closure will have four parameters.
+The route it matched, the parameters (both query and segments in the URL), any data passed through open, and a completion closure that must be called or the router will halt all subsequent calls to #open.

 ```swift
 router.map("routingexample://route/:argument") { route, parameters, data, completed in